pixelpainter/UI-Decorators/README.md

 $\color{Aquamarine}{\textbf{Please watch the short video at the end of the description for a clear explanation of usage and functionailty.}}$<br/>

 ### $\color{Orange}{\textbf{UI Note}}$
 A node with a Note widget which can be linked or promoted to the front of the SubGraph node.
-The Note has editable font size, an option to bold the text, and a color picker for the background color, and the font color, or simnply change the colors using hex values.
+The Note has editable font size, an option to bold the text, and a color picker for the background color, and the font color, or simnly change the colors using hex values.

 <img width="293" height="327" alt="image" src="https://github.com/user-attachments/assets/8f105c6b-9b87-4678-a263-de5bd411ecf9" />